kwalczuk/Vitalll-Zoom-Keypad/README.md

 | 3 (End Icon)  | End Meeting  | F15 |
 | 4 (Camera Icon)  | Start/Stop Video  | F16 |

-### Setup Process for other Programs
+### Setup Process for Other Programs

 The keypad can be used without software with any program that allows for shortcut customization.
-To do this, find the shortcut customization menu in your programs settings, and click the keys on the keypad to act as the new shortcuts.
+To do this, find the shortcut customization menu in your program's settings, and click the keys on the keypad to act as the new shortcuts.
 Use the zoom instructions for a rough guide, or message me with any questions or issues.
 The new shortcuts should be: F13, F14, F15, F16, from left to right on the keypad.

 ## 3. Software Setup

-Setup Instuctions and download: https://github.com/kwalczuk/Vitalll-Keypad-Studio-Software
+Setup Instructions and Download: https://github.com/kwalczuk/Vitalll-Keypad-Studio-Software

 This software is still in development

 ### Software Use
-To setup Global Video and Mic Mute click "Setup Global Mute" within the software and follow the instructions.
+To set up Global Video and Mic Mute click "Setup Global Mute" within the software and follow the instructions.
 Check/Uncheck Boxes to disable Global Video or Mic Mute after setup.
 Apply Changes